A short visual guide about how to enable the hidden feature "Private DNS", DNS over TLS, on Xiaomi MIUI.

 Press enter once the correct settings have been chosen.
-The script will then install OpenVPN with your configured settings.
+The script will then install OpenVPN with the configured settings.

-The generated opvn file you can use with an OpenVPN client on e.g. your mobile phone.
+The generated opvn file can be used with an OpenVPN client on e.g. a cell phone.
 It can be found inside the

 /root directory, in my case

 /root/yinchie-phone.ovpn.
-I copy this over to my home directory
+I copy this over to the home directory

 ~/ for easy transferring it off the Raspberry Pi using SFTP.